Get an instant answer to your question by viewing frequently asked questions about Personal Loans.

 We'll also take into consideration how you manage any Santander accounts you have and we'll make credit checks with credit reference agencies to find out how you've managed credit before.

-There are four steps you should take before moving abroad
+There are 4 steps you should take before moving abroad.

 Moving abroad may have an impact on the accounts you have with Santander, in particular the benefits provided as part of the account and methods of repayments.